Ensure the best health and safety

 All activities are managed using the lean tools defined by our Electrolux Manufacturing System, which assures a continuation of cultural transformation while focusing on operational excellence.

-- The most significant health and safety risks occur in warehouses, where many employees are contractors
+- The most significant health and safety risks occur in our warehouses and technical departments.

 The progress on our promise